pombredanne/nazca/doc.rst

 and the last one is location of the city (longitude and latitude), gathered into a single tuple.

+In this example, we want to build a *kdtree* on the couple (latitude, longitude) to divide our data in few candidates.
+This clustering is coarse, and is only used to reduce the potential candidats without loosing any more refined possible matchs.

-Next, we define the treatments to apply.
+So, in the next step, we define the treatments to apply.
 It is the same as before, but we ask for a non-normalized matrix (ie: the real output of the levenshtein distance).
-Finally, we call the ``alignall`` function. ``indexes`` is a tuple saying the position of the point on which the kdtree_ must be built, ``mode`` is the mode used to find neighbours [#]_, ``uniq`` ask to the function to return the best candidate (ie: the one having the shortest distance above the given threshold)
+Thus, we call the ``alignall`` function. ``indexes`` is a tuple saying the position of the point on which the kdtree_ must be built, ``mode`` is the mode used to find neighbours [#]_.

+Finally, ``uniq`` ask to the function to return the best candidate (ie: the one having the shortest distance above the given threshold)

 .. [#] The available modes are ``kdtree``, ``kmeans`` and ``minibatch`` for